ucdavisdatalab/workshop_intro_to_sql/README.md

  * Access additional resources for using SQL in other software like R.

 ## Prerequisites
 No prior programming experience is necessary.
-Bring your laptop with SQLite installed (http://www.sqlitetutorial.net/download-install-sqlite/) and running.
+Bring your laptop with DB Browser installed (https://sqlitebrowser.org/) and running.

 # Concepts